Canadian Forts

 (Fort Steele Heritage Town)

 The town was originally called Galbraith's Ferry.
-It was renamed in 1888.
+It was renamed in 1888 with the establishment of the post.
 This was the first permanent North West Mounted Police post west of the Rocky Mountains.
 There are over 60 homes and other restored buildings in this living history town.
 Admission fee.

-A Hudson's Bay Co. post that had to move across the newly surveyed international boundary from Montana.
-Also known as John Linklater's Post.
-Following the discovery of gold in Wild Horse Creek, the post was moved to Joseph's Prairie.
-Replaced by Fort Steele a few years later.
+A long-established Hudson's Bay Co. post that had to relocate across the newly surveyed international boundary from Montana.
+Also known as John Linklater's Post at this time.
+Following the discovery of gold at Wild Horse Creek, the post was moved to Joseph's Prairie sometime between 1862 and 1865.
+Also known as Wild Horse Creek Post.
+Closed in 1871, but may have operated longer.
+Eventually replaced by Fort Steele.
+(See also MONTANA page 3)

 Beavermouth Post